 - You’re not improving your distance

-Research has shown that most runners run at the same pace for each run… it’s sort of a medium pace.
-It’s beyond a pace at which you can have an easy conversation, but it’s not in your VO2 Max zone where you’re feeling some pain.
-For those who follow your heart rate zones… you are in a high zone 3 or low zone 4 state.
+Research has shown that most runners run at the same pace for each run… it’s typically a medium pace.
+Each of us has that certain rhythm.
+A speed that we run when we are not actively trying to control how fast we run.
+It’s often beyond a pace at which you can have an easy conversation, but it’s not in your VO2 Max zone where you’re feeling some pain.
+For those who follow your heart rate zones… you are in a high zone 3 or a low zone 4 state.

 Heart Rate Training Basics

 When you are running your heart rate elevates.
-Without running with a heart rate monitor we all underestimate how fast our heart is beating.
-Some run by intensity.
+Running without a heart rate monitor, most of us will underestimate how fast our heart is beating.
+Some people run by intensity.
 That’s fine, but you might believe you are in zone 2, yet you are in a low zone 4 state.
 I’ve been in zone 4 before and been able to have a conversation that felt pretty easy.
 Why is this so important?

 How Does Base Building Change This?

-The basics of base building involves heart rate training.
+The basics of base building involve heart rate training.
 It means that for the first few months of your training you are concentrating on improving the way your body stores, and converts energy… using aerobic metabolism.
-You will actually build more machinery within your cells to handle the energy request from the muscles and you will be able to manufacture more energy when it is needed.
+You will build more machinery within your cells to handle the energy request from the muscles, and you will be able to manufacture more energy when it is needed.
 You can only accomplish this effectively by base training.

 Base training involves long slow runs where your heart rate stays in Zone 2 or very low zone 3.
-These are aerobic zones and you should theoretically be able to run forever in these zones as long as fat and glucose are available.
-The waste that your muscles cells generates during aerobic metabolism is CO2, which your lungs can exhale.
+These are aerobic zones, and you should theoretically be able to run forever in these zones as long as fat and glucose are available.
+The waste that your muscles cells generate during aerobic metabolism is CO2, which your lungs can exhale.
 This is a very efficient process.

-When you continue your base building (Zone 2) runs your body will actually make more mitochondria (energy factories) in response to your training.
-Overtime you will find that your pace will improve, yet you will be able to stay within Zone 2 at these increased speeds.
-Initially you will find that you need to walk up many hills or slow down often to keep yourself in Zone 2.
-This is important work so stay with it.
+When you continue your base building (Zone 2) runs your body will make more mitochondria (energy factories) in response to your training.
+Over time you will find that your pace will improve, yet you will be able to stay within Zone 2 at these increased speeds.
+Initially, you will find that you need to walk up many hills or slow down often to keep yourself in Zone 2.
+This is essential work so stay with it.
 Forget about your pace, set your watch to show your heart rate zone, or your heart rate, and adjust the intensity of your run according to your heart rate.
 Each week you will notice that your pace is slowly improving, yet you can stay in zone 2.

-When you have finished a base building program your body is now far more efficient at creating and utilizing energy stores.
-Once your base building is completed .. a process that takes 2-3 months, then you can start your tempo runs, progression runs, Fartleks etc. These are all anaerobic runs.
-Running in an anaerobic state also has an important role in the overall training of a runner, but ignoring base building and not starting off with the basics will leave you in a rut.
+When you have finished a base building program, your body is now far more efficient at creating and utilizing energy stores.
+Once you have completed the base building process which can take 2-3 months, then you can start your tempo runs, progression runs, and Fartleks.
+These are all anaerobic runs.
+Running in an anaerobic state also has an essential role in the overall training of a runner, but ignoring base building and not starting off with the basics will leave you in a rut.
 You will be at a certain pace, and you will stay there.
 You should continue your base training by including a Zone 2 run in your weekly schedule on an ongoing basis.
-This will continue to improve your running efficiency and it will minimize your risk of injury as you train.
+This will continue to improve your running efficiency, and it will minimize your risk of injury as you train.